 The Car Park area in which the Flour Mill sits is the roof of the vaults discovered in Dundee.
 These vaults used to be the home of more winding streets and merchants that dates as far back as the 1700’s.
-There is currently limited access to the vaults due to safety reasons.
+Unfortunately, there is currently limited access to the vaults due to safety reasons.

 Transportation of stock at this period was generally by horse and cart owned by the mill.
-The horses were kept in stables which is now, the ground floor of the Flour Mill.
-During the current works on the Flour Mill you can still see the structure of where the stables used to.
+The horses were kept in stables which is now the ground floor of the Flour Mill.
+During the current works on the Flour Mill you can still see the structure of where the stables used to be.
 We have a couple of newspaper advertisements dating back to 1863 with the sale of “a very handsome pony” and 1869 where Castle Flour Mills auctioned off their “very superior” horses, carts and harnesses.

 The first evidence of the struggles of Castle Flour Mills came to light in 1865 where the Mill was put up for let.